Impact

 Affected Systems

-Affected versions are the standalone plugin from 1.0 through 1.7.1 and the bundled 5.0 to 5.0.5 releases that ship with the PrintSpace theme.
+CodeDropz’s Drag and Drop Multiple File Upload (Pro) – WooCommerce plugin from version 1.0 through 1.7.1 and the bundled 5.0 to 5.0.5 releases that ship with the PrintSpace theme are affected.
 All installations of these versions running on WordPress are vulnerable unless the plugin is updated or removed.

 Risk and Exploitability

-The CVSS score of 9.8 classifies it as critical, and the EPSS score of 2% indicates that, while exploitation is not widespread, it remains a non‑zero risk.
+The CVSS score of 9.8 classifies it as critical, and the EPSS score of <1% indicates that exploitation is still unlikely but possible.
 The vulnerability is not listed in the CISA KEV catalog, but its unauthenticated nature and potential for remote code execution make it a priority target for attackers.
-An attacker can trigger the flaw by sending a crafted file upload request to the plugin’s upload endpoint, bypassing any authentication or CSRF checks.
+An attacker can trigger the flaw by sending a crafted file upload request to the plugin’s upload endpoint, bypassing authentication.

 OpenCVE Enrichment